coryfklein/coryfklein.github.io/_posts/2015-09-28-recover-from-git-force-push.markdown

 categories: git
 ---

 Have you done a `git push --force` and overwritten some work that you don't have backed up anywhere else?
 I just experienced this today but I was able to recover my work.
-My code was hosted on Github.com but [let me know](mailto:cory@coryklein.com) if you are able to apply these instructions to a regular Git repository without Github and I'll update this post.

 Fortunately, `git` is pretty good about not throwing away anything, so it is possible your work still exists on the server.